 Trump wants to send Americans checks ‘immediately’ in response to coronavirus, Mnuchin says

-Treasury Secretary Steven Mnuchin said Tuesday that the Trump administration wants to send checks to Americans “in the next two weeks” in an effort to help people cope with the economic cost of the coronavirus pandemic.
+Treasury Secretary Steven Mnuchin said Tuesday that the Trump administration wants to send checks to Americans “in the next two weeks” in an effort to help people cope with the economic fallout due to the coronavirus pandemic.

 “We’re looking at sending checks to Americans immediately,” Mnuchin said during a press briefing from the White House.
 “Americans need cash now, the president wants to get cash now.
 I mean now—in the next few weeks.”